-The rear ghost ring sight is easily adjustable for elevation and is drift adjustable for windage.
+The rear sight (a ghost ring sight) is easily adjustable for elevation and is drift adjustable for windage.
 The entire sight is also easy to remove from the barrel to allow for additional scope clearance, should you choose to run a large optic.

 Up front is an anti-glare serrated, protected blade sight.

 At the muzzle, standard 1/2×28 threads allow for the mounting of suppressors and other accessories.
 Threads are clean and precise and the shoulder is generous.